 A Delaware corporation may "opt out" of these provisions with an express provision in its original certificate of incorporation or an express provision in its certificate of incorporation or by-laws resulting from a stockholders' amendment approved by at least a majority of the outstanding voting shares.
 We have not opted out of these provisions.
 As a result, mergers or other takeover or change in control attempts of us may be discouraged or prevented.

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock is American Stock Transfer & Trust Company.

 Listing

-We have applied to have our common stock approved for listing on the Nasdaq Global Market under the symbol "INKT."
+Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "INKT."